With Google’s recent search results changes it appears that paid search is growing in attention to the detriment of organic.

 Many marketing managers have complained that they were putting a massive amount of money to Google AdWords and getting traffic but not getting quality leads.
-The truth is they noticed their advertisements were coming up for things they did not even do – and they had wasted almost all of their budget.
+The truth is that they noticed their advertisements were coming up for things they did not even do – and they had wasted almost all of their budget.

-This is the single biggest mistake business owners — and even internet agencies — make when setting up a campaign.
-Setting a head key word or phrase opens you up to all types of loose variants of that sort of term — often many are completely unrelated to what you’re doing.
+This is the single biggest mistake that business owners — and even internet agencies — make when setting up a campaign.
+Setting a broad key word or phrase opens you up to all types of loose variants of that sort of term — often many are completely unrelated to what you’re doing.

 Additionally, it is important to frequently review your campaign.
 You can see the search terms that have been used where you paid result appears as well as what people click on and you can block this phrase from appearing in future – resulting in savings.
-Again, many people including agencies either don’t much knowledge about this feature or don’t take the opportunity to filter the campaign.
+Again, many people including agencies either don’t have much knowledge about this feature or don’t take the opportunity to filter the campaign.

-In spite of the changed search layout it’s still proven that only 30 percent of consumers will click on a paid advertisement result, the remainder — the vast majority — will select the page to the organic search results.
+In spite of the changed search layout it’s still been proven that only 30 percent of consumers will click on a paid advertisement result, the remainder — the vast majority — will select the page to the organic search results.

 Additionally, according to a recent poll 26 percent of net users indicate that they use some kind of Ad Blocking program.
 This leaves AdWords and other paid search totally useless.